-The Group mainly operates in Hong Kong and the PRC with most of the transactions settled in HK\$ and Renminbi ("RMB"), functional currencies of the respective operating entities.
+The Group mainly operates in Hong Kong, the PRC and Macau with most of the transactions settled in HK\$, Renminbi ("RMB") and Macau Pataca ("MOP"), functional currencies of the respective operating entities.
 Foreign exchange risk arises when future commercial transactions or recognised assets and liabilities are denominated in a currency that is not the respective entity's functional currency.
-The Group is exposed to foreign exchange risk primarily with respect to RMB.
+The Group is exposed to foreign exchange risk primarily with respect to RMB and the foreign exchange risk with MOP is minimal.

-Other than certain bank balances and bank borrowings, the Group's assets and liabilities are primarily denominated in HK\$ and RMB.
-The Group generates HK\$ and RMB from sales in Hong Kong and the PRC respectively to meet its liabilities denominated in HK\$ and RMB.
+Other than certain bank balances, the Group's assets and liabilities are primarily denominated in HK\$, RMB and MOP.
+The Group generates HK\$, RMB and MOP from sales in Hong Kong, the PRC and Macau respectively to meet its liabilities denominated in HK\$, RMB and MOP.
 The Group does not hedge its exposure to the foreign currencies.